udaykiran009/oneCCL/doc/README.md

 TODO: Should be updated!!!

-oneAPI Collective Communications Library (oneCCL) is a library providing an efficient implementation of communication patterns used in deep learning.
+Intel(R) oneAPI Collective Communications Library (oneCCL) is a library providing an efficient implementation of communication patterns used in deep learning.

     - Built on top of MPI, allows for use of other communication libraries